ddrake/kohana_demo/README.markdown

 Copy the files in the application directory of this project into 'application'.
 Copy the files in the assets directory of this project into 'assets'.

-Copy the Kostache files from here: https://github.com/zombor/KOstache to modules/kostache Copy the Mustche files from here: https://github.com/bobthecow/mustache.php to modules/kostache/vendor/mustache
+Copy the [Kostache files from here](http://github.com/zombor/KOstache) to modules/kostache Copy the [Mustche files from here](http://github.com/bobthecow/mustache.php) to modules/kostache/vendor/mustache

-In your application/bootstrap.php,
+In your application/bootstrap.php

-- Enable the following modules: auth, orm, database, kostache -- it should look something like this:
+Enable the following modules: auth, orm, database, kostache -- it should look something like this:

     Kohana::modules(array(
     	'auth'       => MODPATH.'auth',       // Basic authentication